Free child care assistance programs in Louisiana.

-While the funding is limited and demand is high, Louisiana does provide financial assistance for paying child care bills.
-The state will pay a portion of your total costs and this is known as a free subsidy for day care needs.
-Many conditions need to be met by applicants, but in general the assistance from the government is for those that meet low income guidelines and who need help while they are attending job training programs, school or working.
+Louisiana provides help with child care as well as free daycare from government programs.
+The state will pay a portion of your total costs and this is known as a subsidy.
+In general the daycare assistance from the government is low-income families or single parents who need help while they are attending job training programs, school or working.
 Find how to apply free government daycare vouchers in Louisiana below.

 Terms can change from the government benefit, known as CCAP.
-However they can include your child needs to be under the age of 13 or assistance may be provided for a child under 18 that is disabled.
+However they can include the child needs to be under the age of 13 (or infants/newborns) or assistance may be provided for a child under 18 that is disabled.
 Low income levels will need to be met by applicants.
-In addition, you and/or your spouse will need to be attending education or work programs.
-Or you will need to actively employed.
+In addition, the applicant (or their spouse) will need to be attending education or work programs.
+Or they will need to actively employed.
 Some day care may be paid for as well if the parent is disabled.

 The state, and the Louisiana Department of Children and Family Services (DCFS) will require full documentation and ask for proof of the applicants needs.
 This documentation for free or income based child care can include some or all of the following.

 - Applicants will need to provide pay stubs and sources of income.
 This can include SSI, Social Security, child support, Veteran's Administration benefits, alimony, and Worker's Compensation.